Rate of convergence of the Nanbu particle system for hard potentials: Introduction and main results

 Our aim is to prove that as $N$ tends to $\infty$, the Nanbu stochastic system is asymptotically constituted of independent particles with identical law governed by the Boltzmann equation, and better, to quantify this convergence.

 \vip

 There are two main motivations for such a study. (i) From a physical point of view, we want to know how well the Boltzmann equation approximates true particles.
-Of course, true particles are subjected to classical (non random) dynamics.
-However, Kac's particle system can be seen as such a (strongly) simplified system.
-In some sense, the Nanbu non-symmetric particle system under study is again a simplification of Kac's dynamics. (ii) From a numerical point of view, we want to know how well the particle system approximates the Boltzmann equation.
+Of course, true particles are subjected to classical (non random) dynamics, so that studying the Kac (or Nanbu) particle system does not provide any rigorous information on how well the Boltzmann equation approximates true particles.
+However, as already mentioned, Kac proposed this problem as an intermediate step. (ii) From a numerical point of view, we want to know how well the particle system approximates the Boltzmann equation.
 It is then important to get rates of convergence, to know how to choose the number of particles (and the cutoff parameter) to reach a given accuracy.

 \vip